An index to CAE filespace articles

 The CAE uses a Windows utility called "Previous Versions" which is used for file recovery in case of accidental loss or deletion.
 To restore from these stored files, follow these directions:

-- Here, click on the date you want to recover from, and click on the "View" button.
+- 3. Option 1: Here, click on the date you want to recover from, and click on "Open."

 Creating a Group Filespace